hopetambala/SI664-docs/sql/mysql_select_examples.md

 16 rows in set (0.01 sec)
 ```

-As was noted earlier, given the many-to-many relationship that exists between heritage sites and countries / areas you should check whether or not any of the counts are inflated by the presence of sites that span more than one country / area.
+As was noted earlier, given the many-to-many relationship that exists between between the `heritage_site` and `country_area` tables you should check whether or not any of the counts are inflated by the presence of sites that span more than one country / area.
 Note the following adjustment:

 * `COUNT(DISTINCT hs.heritage_site_id)` -- filters out duplicate rows produced by a heritage site located in more than a single country / area.